QubesOS/qubes-core-qrexec/Documentation/qrexec-policy-parser.rst

 -----------------------

 There are two things that represent "what to do" when there is a match in
 policy: actions and resolutions.
-Action is part of a :py:class:`Rule`, it means what this rule prescripts.
-In contrast, a resolution is something that happens after a :py:class:`Rule` was actually matched to :py:class:`Request`.
+Action is part of a :class:`Rule`, it means what this rule prescripts.
+In contrast, a resolution is something that happens after a :class:`Rule` was actually matched to :class:`Request`.

 .. autoclass:: ActionType
    :members: